-Last year was something of a bumpy ride for many of us.
-There was Brexit, Ed Balls strutting his stuff on Strictly and the unexpected deaths of a host of talented musicians and artists.
-However, like an early Christmas gift, in the penultimate week of December came the news that London's busiest sexual health clinic, 56 Dean St, had seen a 40% drop in new HIV diagnoses compared to the same period in the previous year - despite a similar number of tests being performed.
-Encouraging news.
+In December, London's busiest sexual health clinic, 56 Dean St, announced a 40% drop in new HIV diagnoses compared to the same period in the previous year, despite a similar number of tests being performed.
+Encouraging news!

-Scott Ideson sat down with Michael Brady, Consultant in Sexual Health and HIV at King’s College Hospital in South London, Medical Director the Terrence Higgins Trust and a director of SH:24, towards the end of last year to get his insight on PrEP, stigma and the work needed to reach zero transmission.
+Scott Ideson sat down with Michael Brady, Consultant in Sexual Health and HIV at King’s College Hospital in South London and Medical Director at the Terrence Higgins Trust , to get his insight on PrEP, stigma and the work needed to reach zero transmission.

 What are the current methods of HIV prevention in the UK?